Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-If you’ve ever wondered why your pancakes come out flat, rubbery, or just not fluffy enough, this post shows you how to fix it all so they can look like these!
+If you’ve ever wondered why your pancakes are rubbery, dense, or come out flat, this post shows you how to fix the batter so they can look like these!

-large stack of fluffy pancakes with slice of butter on top
+stack of golden, fluffy gluten-free pancakes topped with butter on a plate

 Jump to: